MicrosoftDocs/powerapps-docs/articles/functions/function-timezoneoffset.md

 # TimeZoneOffset functions in PowerApps #

-Returns the difference between UTC and the user's time zone in minutes.
+Returns the difference between UTC and the user's local time in minutes.

 ## Description ##

-The **TimeZoneOffset** function returns the number of minutes between the user's time zone and UTC (Coordinated Universal Time).
+The **TimeZoneOffset** function returns the number of minutes between the user's local time and UTC (Coordinated Universal Time).

 This value can be used with the [**DateAdd**](function-dateadd-datediff.md) function to convert to and from UTC.
 Adding **TimeZoneOffset** will convert a local time to UTC, subtracting (adding the negative) will convert from UTC to local time.